fzerocentral/fzerocentral/rules/gx.md

     - The original GameCube game disc
     - A USB or SD loader, with an unaltered ISO of the original game - see the **USB/SD Loader Rules** below
+    - The Switch Online release on the Switch 2 - the **Save State Rules** below apply to suspend points

-    Emulators (such as Dolphin) are not allowed.
+    Unofficial emulators (such as Dolphin) are not allowed.

 1. Course Times and Speeds must be obtained using Time Attack mode.
 Lap Times must be obtained with either Time Attack mode or Practice mode with CPUs off.